 What’s a home worth?
-A home is worth what a well informed buyer is willing to pay at any given time.
+A home is worth what a well informed buyer is willing to pay at at any given time.
+This is a FLUID number.
 There is no definitive method of establishing value as the market is the only true indicator of actual value.

 - Calculating Square Footage – perhaps the single most debated thing in the real estate business